THE SHIPYARD

 service in the Klingon fleet, particularly as more F4s became available for

-the Deep Space Fleet to get considerably longer service out of these old hulls,
+allowed the Deep Space Fleet to get considerably longer service out of these

 more modern F4 in its conversion, but few other improvements to the standard F3